Drug dealer James Damaso found guilty

 Baldonado told the feds that Damaso told him to "take it and get rid of it" after being given one of the four bags of sham, document state.

-“124.1 net grams.
-At $100 to $250 per gram is $12,400 to $31,000.
-If this is broken down and sold in a tenth of gram pieces into 50 plates that’s over $60,000.
-That’s a lot of green.
-That’s a lot of money.
-The defendant was caught green handed, and not just because of the green clue spray on his hand. $31,418 in his car in denominations consistent with being drug proceeds,” said Sambataro.
-“You heard when the agent went to put the patdown that the defendant put both of his hands in his pockets.
+Sambataro added, "You heard when the agent went to put the pat-down, that the defendant put both of his hands in his pockets.
 They tell him to take his hands out of his pockets.
 He takes his right hand out but kept his left hand in his left pocket because he knew what he had in there.
-He knew that he was stopped by federal agents and he’s got his meth in his left pocket.”
+He knew that he was stopped by federal agents and he's got his meth in his left pocket."

 That's when authorities found 139.1 grams of meth.